 Q: How do I renew my child(ren)’s variable transportation?

 The renewal process is done every year.
-If there are no changes to your child(ren)’s information (e.g. address, school) or schedule, than only a calendar will have to submitted to the OSTA no later than June 30th of every school year.
+If there are no changes to your child(ren)’s information (e.g. address, school) or schedule, then only a calendar will have to submit to the OSTA no later than June 30th of every school year.
 The calendar (TRA-T22B) will only require one parent’s signature.
-If there are any changes to your child(ren)’s information, than both TRA-T22A and TRA-T22B forms will have to be submitted with the new changes and signed by both parents.
+If there are any changes to your child(ren)’s information, then both TRA-T22A and TRA-T22B forms will have to be submitted with the new changes and signed by both parents.
 Please note that parents can also submit the applications separately with their signatures on both forms.